 I hope you enjoy this recipe!
-Don’t forget to tag me in your photos on instagram @ellielikes.cooking and/or leave a comment down below and let me know what you think!
-I absolutely love seeing you recreate my recipes 🙂 Happy cooking!
+Don’t forget to tag me in your photos on instagram @ellielikes.cooking, leave a comment/rating down below, and let me know how you liked it!
+I love seeing all of your tasty recreations 🙂 Happy cooking!

 Miso Dengaku Tofu Katsu